 Fresh versus tinned fruit

-Fresh is best in this cake recipe as the tinned fruit tends to be soft already and can cook into a pulp but if you are not bothered by the mushy appearance, the flavour will still be there when using tinned.
+Fresh is best in this cake recipe as the tinned fruit tends to be soft already and can cook to a pulp but if you are not bothered by the mushy appearance, the flavour will still be there when using tinned.
 Make sure to remove the sweet liquid and pat the fruit with some paper towels to take any excess moisture away.

 GOOD TO KNOW!